SimonaMnv/SalaryScrapy/README.md

  - To run in heroku, simply deploy it and run once the `````/crawl````` endpoint.
 Make sure to have all env variables as described above
  - More jobs/countries can be added in ```salaryscrape/utils/country_codes.json```

 # TODO:
-1. Add in Streamlit UI
+1. Unit tests
-2. Unit tests
+2. Add circleci for 1) linting 3) unit tests
-3. Add circleci for 1) linting 2) black lib 3) unit tests
+3. [future perf] Use .query instead of .scan in the first 2 cases -> https://stackoverflow.com/questions/65282731/dynamodb-select-specific-attributes-using-boto3